StevenMaio/VM-Cache-Simulator/README.md

-# Virtual Memory and Cache SImulator
+# Virtual Memory and Cache Simulator

 The purpose of this program is simulate a virtual memory system as well as a simple direct mapped cache.